Jim89/RepData_PeerAssessment1/PA1_template.md

 mean_steps<-round(mean(day_summary[,2]))
 ```

-The median number of steps per day is 10395.
-Similarly, the mean number of steps taken per day is 9354.
+See the results section for these numbers.

 ##### Step 4 - Summarising and reporting activity by interval

-Next, the data is summarised intra-day by 5 minute time interval.
-This provides a good overview of where in a day the recorded steps are occurring.

-Again, the first step is to perform summarisation, this time on the time interval, but again using the ever-fantastic dplyr.The time interval is then converted to a time field, using the lubridate package.
+The initial summarisation on time was again done using dplyr.
+The time interval was then converted to a time data-type, using the lubridate package.

 ```r
 # 4a.
 Summarise the data by interval